nehalAnsari2000/Probability-Calculator-Python/README.md

 # Probability Calculator

 ## Overview
 This project is a probability calculator implemented in Python.
 It simulates drawing balls from a hat to estimate the probability of drawing a specific combination of balls.
-This project was part of the *Scientific Computing with Python* certification on FreeCodeCamp, where I learned about probability, random sampling, and deep copying objects in Python.
+This project was a **mandatory** part of the *Scientific Computing with Python* certification on FreeCodeCamp, where I learned about probability, random sampling, and deep copying objects in Python.

 ## Features
 - **Hat Class**: Represents a hat filled with balls of different colors.